FilmNeverDie/Farbung/README.md

 Any other suggestions

+## Documentation

+This repo uses [mkdocs](https://www.mkdocs.org) to host online documentation. `mkdocs.yml` is its configuration file, and `docs/` is the directory containing the documentation pages.

 ## LICENSE:

-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License. see LICENSE.md for details
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License, except for source code which is licensed under the 3-Clause BSD License.

+see LICENSE.md and LICENSE_CC-BY-SA.md for details